Showing posts with label 1995. Show all posts

 Crazy gaming time!

-When I first loaded up Zaptastic, I immediately assumed a cheap Robotron ripoff but it's actually based on an old Jeff Minter game called Ancipital.
-Lee Burrows not only coded this conversion but did all the graphics and sounds and runs on both models of ST but was for the Atari STe because it uses the Blitter for the sprites and DMA for all the crazy effects.
+When I first loaded Zaptastic, I immediately assumed a cheap Robotron ripoff but it's actually based on an old Jeff Minter game called Ancipital.
+Lee Burrows not only coded this conversion but did all the graphics and sounds.
+It runs on both models of ST but is intended for the Atari STe as it uses the Blitter for the sprites and DMA effects.
 Sadly, I couldn't get it to work on my STFM without getting two nasty bombs popping up!

-Zaptastic can be downloaded of ST Format (disk #81)
+Zaptastic can be downloaded at ST Format (disk #81)

 Friday, February 02, 2018